EnochGao/vite-plugin-pwa-docs/frameworks/index.md

 ---
-title: Getting Started | Frameworks
+title: 开始 | Frameworks
-prev: Migrations | PWA Assets Generator
+prev: Migrations | PWA Assets 生成器
 ---

-# Getting Started
+# 开始

 ::: tip
 If you use the default `registerType` which is `prompt`, and you want to prompt the users to reload, then you could use our framework modules.